wise-introvert/react-redux-typescript-boilerplate/README.md

-### Boilerplate code for ReactJS projects using Typescript and Redux
+### ReactJS starter code using Typescript and Redux.

 ## Available Scripts